BabylonJS/OldDocumentationSite/content/how_to/scene/How_to_use_SceneOptimizer.md

 ---
 ID_PAGE: 22581
-PG_TITLE: How to use SceneOptimizer
+PG_TITLE: How To Use SceneOptimizer
 ---

+# How To Use SceneOptimizer

 Rendering a scene on a browser is a great experience because you can reach a lot of different users and hardware.
 But the main associated caveat is that you can encounter very low end devices.

 The SceneOptimizer tool is designed to help you reach a specific framerate by gracefully degrading rendering quality at runtime.